Andy Warhol Lenin (F & S II.402) For Sale

 The image from which Warhol’s portrait is based is a photograph taken by Pavel Zhukov, held in the Central Lenin Museum in Moscow.
 Notably, even this original photograph was doctored and manipulated from its original form: the original depicted Lenin alongside other Soviet peers.
 As was custom in the leadership, once members of the party were deemed to have betrayed them, they were erased from all photographs.
 In being a propagandistic photograph - Zhukov was the chief photographer of the Petrograd (St. Petersburg) military district – another facet of this portrait is the violence enacted behind the lens of the image.
 Imposing and intimidating, official photographs such as these, as well as idealised paintings of Lenin were ubiquitous, creating a cult of personality of epic proportions.
 Warhol’s screenprinting reproduction, articulated in haunting colours, lays bare this violence whilst simultaneously highlighting the essence of the image in and of itself.
 The seeming nonchalance with which Warhol reappropriates a controversial leader, stripped from historical and social context, paradoxically embodies a resistance against censorship of art which the Soviet union sought to enforce, one that adheres to the dictum of art for art’s sake rather than realism.
 As an artist contemporaneous with the Cold War, Warhol’s American commercial and capitalistic sensibility is the most obvious and bold rejection of Soviet dogma.

 At this final stage in Warhol’s career, the artist’s Lenin portraits are a distinguished and bold exclamation before the artist’s passing, clear evidence that his power to shock and create arresting imagery had not faltered over decades.
+Active during the Cold War years, Warhol explored the iconography of soviet leaders in his career.
+Earlier in his career, communism was explored as well through the both the Mao and Hammer and Sickle series.
+Explore Andy Warhol prints for sale.

 • Buy or sell Lenin by Andy Warhol at Andipa Editions